 All RF connectors are high quality female stainless steel SMA types rated to 18 GHz of operation.
-The RF port is AC coupled with a $0.1 \ uF$ broadband capacitor as indicated in Figure 4.
-The input frequency range at this port is less than 100.0 kHz to greater than 6.0 GHz.
-The upper limit to which the device tunes to above 6 GHz varies slightly from unit to unit depending on the limits of the oscillator circuitry.
+The RF port is AC coupled with a $0.1\ uF$ broadband capacitor as indicated in Figure 4.
+The output frequency range at this port is less than $100.0\ kHz$ (only through the bypass conversion path, $20\ MHz$ is the lower usable limit through the conversion path) to greater than $6.0\ GHz$.
+The upper limit to which the device tunes to above $6\ GHz$ varies slightly from unit to unit depending on the limits of the oscillator circuitry.
 The usability of the upper out-of-bounds region depends on the roll-off response of the RF elliptic filter and the IF1 mixer.

 Figure 4.
-Block diagram of the signal conversion module of the downconverter assembly
+Block diagram of the signal conversion module of the upconverter assembly

-3.2.2 The Input Path Switch
+3.2.2 The IF3 Input Path and IF3 Mixer